Akashdip-N/NASA-API-Explorer/README.md

 ```plaintext
 PORT=5000
 ```
-✅ Then, open the `frontend/.env` file and you would see somethig like this:
+✅ Then, open the `frontend/.env` file and you will see something like this:
 ```plaintext
 REACT_APP_API_URL=http://localhost:2000/
 ```